NEURONE-IL/neurone-am-coordinator/README.md

 # Neurone AM Coordinator

 Neurone-am-coordinator is part of the Neurone-AM (active monitoring) solution, compose of [neurone-am-connector](https://github.com/NEURONE-IL/neurone-am-connector.git) and [neurone-am-visualization](https://github.com/NEURONE-IL/neurone-am-visualization.git) also.
 All three components interact with each other to deliver real-time updated metrics over a persistent connection and provides tools for monitoring all users of [NEURONE](https://github.com/NEURONE-IL/neurone) search engine.
+To deploy all components together go to [neurone-am-deployment](https://github.com/NEURONE-IL/neurone-am-deployment.git) repository.

 Coordinator component is responsible of deliver the metrics in real time through a persistent conextion to the clients or consumers of its.
 This handle the interaction between neruone-am-connector API and any client as neurone-am-visualization client prototype.
 Also, support publish-subscribe pattern.

 This component is composed of two elements, a REST API and a [Pushpin](https://pushpin.org/) instance, an inverted proxy.
 The first provide differents services oriented to publish-subscriber, such as subscription process and other validations.
 On the other hand, Pushpin redirect all the request and deliver the selected metrics to the clients.

 ## REST API Services